dnhansen/livinglab-docs/README.md

     npm run <script>

 [Note that `start` can also be run using the command `npm start`.](https://docs.npmjs.com/cli/v11/commands/npm-start)

+### Delete orphaned files

+When running the `watch` or `start` scripts, note that the `docs` directory is only deleted when the script is started.
+Hence if source files are created and then deleted, there may be orphaned output files in the `docs` directory.
+Make sure to delete these, either manually or by running the `build` script.

 ### Visual Studio Code Live Server